Skip to content

 While Chicken Soup For The Soul is a great place to get paid to write, don’t expect to receive any earnings fast:

-Unfortunately, you’ll have to wait months until your content makes it through publication.
+Unfortunately, you’ll have to wait months for your content to get published.

 36) Barefoot Writer